 Dr. Edward Gross and the Primera team use leading mole and cyst removal treatments to help Orlando patients safely and effectively get rid of unwanted skin irregularities.
 Some patients are unhappy with the appearance of moles and cysts, while others find it physically uncomfortable when these growths rub against clothing.

 Orlando.
 Mole Removal.
-This 38 year old businessman from Orlando had a common condition called a compound nevus or mole.
-It had been present for many years and began slowly growing.
-After plastic surgery removal of the mole, his face is younger looking and there is no noticeable scar .
+This 38-year-old businessman from Orlando had a common condition called a compound nevus or mole.
+It had been present for many years but had grown substantially.
+After plastic surgery removal of the mole, his face is younger looking and there is no noticeable scar.
 The simple outpatient procedure was done...
 Read More

 Benign skin growths are common and often seem to appear out of nowhere.
 Luckily, they are usually easy to remove.
 At Primera, we treat the following concerns: